Why Does Minecraft Keep Crashing?

 With that said, if you are using the Java Minecraft version, there are some incompatible apps with the game.
 Unfortunately, this includes Discord.

 You have to completely close Discord before you run Minecraft.
-A sure way to do this is by ending the app through the Task Manager if you don’t want to risk Minecraft crashing after startup.
+A sure way to do this is by closing the app through the Task Manager if you don’t want to risk Minecraft crashing after startup.

 Are You Playing on Full Screen?